jamf/NoMAD-ADAuth/README.md

 Congratulations, you're about to experience the blood, sweat and tears of the thousands of development hours that have gone into NoMAD's Active Directory authentication!
 This framework will allow you to easily add in robust AD integration to any macOS application.

+This framework is written primarily in Swift 4 on Xcode 9.1 and while much of the functionality is working, it should be considered beta at this point.

 ## Overview

 The NoMAD AD Authentication Framework allows you to present a username and password to the Framework and have it get tickets for the user and then lookup the user's information in AD.
 In addition the framework is: